 The Buckhead Branch of Peachtree Creek winds along the southern edge of the quarry pit.
 Legend has it that a deer buck, drinking water somewhere along the stream, was shot and killed by a local hunter.
 The buck’s head was mounted on a post at a nearby tavern, giving the local community a name – Buckhead.

 Long-forgotten, the quarry was rediscovered in 1972 when the Atlanta History Center completed a survey of the property.
-25 feet deep and 3 acres in size, the Quarry Garden pit the largest artifact at the Atlanta History Center.
+It totals 25 feet deep and 3 acres in size.
 The quarry was mined for rock from the 1880s to about 1920, providing a hard stone used for roadbeds.
-The crushed rock may still be under Peachtree Street and other streets in Buckhead and the area.
+The crushed rock may still be under Peachtree Street and other streets in Buckhead and the surrounding area.